 General Contractor: O'Neal Construction

 The development proposal is designed to be a harmonious and beautiful addition to the existing Ann Arbor community, while also being a forward-thinking model for design, community engagement, affordability, the arts, and sustainability.
 The proposal includes a 64,529 square foot L-shaped building that is designed to maintain the urban fabric along the sidewalks.
 The upper floors the building steps back breaking up the overall mass of the building.
 At this level the material changes as well - the lower floors are clad in red brick to engage with the surrounding architecture, while the upper floors are a more modern, but no less durable rainscreen system.
-The building includes 66 residential units include 9 efficiencies, 55 one-bedroom, and 2 two-bedroom apartments.
-There is tenant community space, shared laundry and a usable roof deck at the top level.
+The building includes 63 residential units include 62 one-bedroom and 1 two-bedroom apartments.
 This development includes significant green infrastructure.
 18 units of public parking will be provided, including electric vehicle charging stations, a pedestrian pathway through our site to the Farmers Market and local businesses, and EV carshare for residents.

 Images courtesy of Landon Bone Baker Architects (LBBA)